 Campers in the lower half of Upper Pines and all of Lower Pines will find the stop at #15 gets them to their campsite faster than riding all the way to Happy Isles, the stop at the end of the road to Mirror Lake, and the stable then finally getting off at the #19 stop at the entrance to Lower Pines.

-(If you are heading into Upper Pines please don't walk right through Upper Pines campsites 26, 27, 28 etc, at the end of the first loop after you get off the bus.)
+(If you are heading into Upper Pines please don't walk right through Upper Pines campsites 26, 27, 28 etc, at the end of the first loop after you get off the bus, please walk between the campsites.)

 Campers in the higher numbered sites in Lower Pines (70s, 80s) will often find when there are lines for and waits for space on the buses at Curry, it is more pleasant (and sometimes faster) to walk to their sites, using the boardwalk across Stoneman Meadow.